SahakAv/demand-service/README.md

 </p>

-Auth-service is deployed as ZUUL proxy which will handle all requests, do authentication with login service then verify requested microservice service name from Eureka service discovery and request to microservice Authentication service is a single entrypoint for all requests to all microservices, it will proxy them by a registred service in Eureka.
-For authentication JWT tokens is used.
+Auth-service is deployed as ZUUL proxy which will handle all requests, do authentication with login service then verify requested microservice service name from Eureka service discovery and request to MS Authentication service is a single entry point for all requests to all microservices, it will proxy them by a registered service in Eureka.
+For authentication, JWT tokens are used.
+Communication between microservices done by Feign declarative rest client.

 ### Local deployment